harshraj-singh10/LatentDreamer/README.md

 [![Build Status](https://img.shields.io/badge/tests-24%20passed-success.svg)](tests/)
 [![Coverage](https://img.shields.io/badge/coverage-92%25-green.svg)](tests/)

-An end-to-end research implementation of the Dreamer-style World Model Reinforcement Learning framework.
-It trains a recurrent latent world model (RSSM) on environment observations, constructs imagined rollout trajectories entirely within the latent space, and uses them to train an Actor-Critic policy with high sample efficiency.
+ Latent Dreamer is a research-oriented implementation of a Dreamer-style Model-Based Reinforcement Learning framework.
+Instead of learning directly from millions of environment interactions, the agent first builds a compact latent world model of its environment and then learns optimal behavior by imagining future trajectories entirely within this learned representation.
+This approach dramatically improves sample efficiency, making reinforcement learning faster, more stable, and computationally efficient.

 > [!NOTE]
 > For a deep dive into the mathematical formulations, algorithms, and references, see the [Technical Documentation](docs/technical_documentation.md).